 - In a bowl, whisk together the tamari, rice vinegar, sesame oil, sriracha, chicken broth, honey and cornstarch.

 - In a medium saucepan, add the vegetable oil, ginger and garlic.
-Cook over medium heat, stirring, until fragrant and softened, about 1 minute.
+Cook over medium heat, stirring, until fragrant and softened, about 1-2 minutes.
 Whisk in the sauce mixture and bring to a boil, stirring.
-Boil, whisking occasionally, until thickened, about 2 minutes.
+Boil, whisking occasionally, until the sauce is thickened, about 2 minutes.
 Cover to keep warm and set aside.

 Fry the chicken and finish